 In between Lighter Outer Crust and Denser Inner Crust there lies an area called as Lehmann Discontinuity.
 It is formed due to sudden change in the density between the two layers.
-The Danish seismologist Inge Lehmann (1888 199.1) deduced this discontinuity in 1936 marked by an abrupt increase of P-wave and S-wave velocities at the depth of 220J:30 krn., It appears beneath cant incnts, but not usually beneath oceans.
+The Danish seismologist Inge Lehmann (1888 199.1) deduced this discontinuity in 1936 marked by an abrupt increase of P-wave and S-wave velocities at the depth of 220J:30 krn.,.
 Here, the p, and S-Wave velocities have an abrupt increase by 3-4%.

-Fig 2.5 Location of discontinuity
+Fig 3.5 Location of discontinuity

-2.2.4 The Crust
+3.2.4 The Crust